Vexed01/Vex-Cogs/.docs/cogs/cmdlog.rst

 View command logs.

-Note the cache is limited to 10 000 commands.
+Note the cache is limited to 100 000 commands, around 50MB of RAM.

 .. _cmdlog-command-cmdlog-command: